POST-INTERNSHIP CLINICAL FELLOWSHIP

 The mission of the Counseling and Consultation Service (CCS) is to provide a comprehensive array of mental health services to assess, prevent, treat, and resolve the mental health issues of OSU students.
 More specifically, we promote the personal well-being and academic success of students by providing comprehensive individual and group mental health services, psycho-educational prevention, and outreach programming; by influencing the community as a nurturing environment through support, advocacy, and education/training; by enhancing the academic quality of life; and by supporting the emotional, relational, and intellectual development of the students served and the mental health professionals in training.

 The Ohio State University has one of the largest student populations on one campus in the United States.
-Its enrollment of nearly 59,482** students on the main Columbus campus is richly diverse, with approximately 19% of students identifying as racial/ethnic minorities (African American, 5.40%; Asian American, 6.34%; Hispanic, 3.98%; American Indian/Alaskan Native, 0.13%; Native Hawaiian/Pacific Islander, 0.05%).
-In addition, approximately 3%, or 1,759, identify as being of two or more races and 10.8%, or 6,437, are international students.
+Its enrollment of nearly 59,837** students on the Columbus campus is richly diverse, with approximately 20% of students identifying as racial/ethnic minorities (African American, 5.7%; Asian, 6.5%; Hispanic, 4.2%).
+In addition, 3.2%, or 1,938, identify as being of two or more races and 10.7%, or 6,399, are international students.
 Underrepresented groups are seen as clients in slightly greater numbers at CCS than are reflected in the campus population enrollment statistics for most groups.
 The Counseling and Consultation Service also serves a significant representation of clients from other ethnic, cultural, religious, sexual orientation, socioeconomic statuses, and disability groups.
 In serving such a large and diverse student body, the Counseling and Consultation Service takes a holistic, developmental and mental health approach to support students in fully participating in their OSU experience.
 As part of the OSU Office of Student Life, CCS’s approach is consistent with the overall Student Life goal of creating the “extraordinary student experience.”
 The OSU campus is located in central Columbus, the capital city of Ohio.
 With a metropolitan area of over 1,000,000, Columbus is geographically situated in the heart of Ohio.
 Social, cultural, and recreational opportunities exist to suit every taste: classical music to country, gourmet dining to "down home cooking," football to marathon racing, ballet to progressive art, and ethnic festivals to a huge state agricultural fair.
 Another attractive aspect of the Columbus community is the reasonable cost of living for a city of its size and the relative ease of travel by car within the metropolitan area.

-**Enrollment figures are from the Fall 2016 Statistical Summary, Columbus campus.
+**Enrollment figures are from the Fall 2017 15th Day Enrollment Report Columbus campus.

 The 2017-2018 CCS staff is a diverse group, which includes 41 senior staff (24 psychologists, 4 psychiatrists, 6 counselors, and 6 social workers), 5 post-internship clinical fellows, 5 psychology interns, 2 social work interns, 3 clinical counseling interns, 4 practicum students, 2 psychiatric residents, and 11 administrative staff.
 We also have adjunct clinical staff who help us provide some evening services.
 Clinical Fellows are considered an integral part of the staff and are included in all functions of the agency.
 The CCS staff employs an energetic, innovative, and multicultural group of people who sustain the high level of activity necessary to meet the demands of a large university.
 Clinical service and training are given high priorities, with room for staff members to pursue projects of particular interest to them.
 Administration of the center is facilitated by the Leadership Team (Director, Associate and Assistant Directors, Chief of Psychiatry, and Office Manager).
 The administrative climate is collaborative in nature and staff members have opportunities to be involved in program planning.
 Psychotherapy and supervision training at CCS is enhanced by digital recording capabilities installed in each fellow's private office and in all senior staff clinician offices.